misken/c19/README.md

 ### Dynamic relative contact rates

-**WARNING: MATH AND CODING ERRORS POSSIBLE - CHECKING - DON'T USE FOR REAL LIFE**

 Added ability to specify multiple mitigation dates and associated relative contact rate values.
 See [demo notebook](https://github.com/misken/sim_chime_scenario_runner/blob/master/demos/dynamic_rcr_runner.ipynb) for details.
 This should be useful for projecting impact of various changes in social distancing policies.

+**WARNING** - NEEDS TESTING AND VALIDATION - IDEA SEEMS REASONABLE - USE AT YOUR OWN RISK

 ### Impact of mitigation date, contact rate, infectious days on projection accuracy